rickicode/docker-mysql-sync-replication/README.md

 ## Usage

-There are several ways to run `database-replikasi:latest`.
+There are several ways to run `ghcr.io/rickicode/docker-mysql-sync-replication:latest`.

 Stand-alone: